felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}

-## Leave some gaps when you feel you could come back to add details
+## Leave some gaps to allow for future corrections and details

 I try to always leave roughly two empty lines around each knowledge nugget in case I ever need to come back and add corrections or related